Pasteurization: History

 Heating wine for preservation has been known in China since AD 1117 and was documented in Japan in the diary Tamonin-nikki written by a series of monks between 1478 and 1618.

-In 1768, research performed by the Italian priest and scientist Lazzaro Spallanzani proved that a product could be made "sterile" after thermal processing.
+In 1768, research by Italian priest and scientist Lazzaro Spallanzani proved that a product could be made "sterile" after thermal processing.
 Spallanzani boiled meat broth for one hour, sealed the container immediately after boiling, and noticed that the broth did not spoil and was free from microorganisms.
 In 1795, a Parisian chef and confectioner named Nicolas Appert began experimenting with ways to preserve foodstuffs, succeeding with soups, vegetables, juices, dairy products, jellies, jams, and syrups.
 He placed the food in glass jars, sealed them with cork and sealing wax, and placed them in boiling water.
 In that same year, the French military offered a cash prize of 12,000 francs for a new method to preserve food.
 After some 14 or 15 years of experimenting, Appert submitted his invention and won the prize in January 1810.
 Later that year, Appert published L'Art de conserver les substances animales et végétales ("The Art of Preserving Animal and Vegetable Substances").
 This was the first cookbook on modern food preservation methods.